Christian views on masturbation: Early church

 Ante-Nicene Church Father Clement of Alexandria (c.
 150 – c.
 215) writes in The Instructor: "Seed should not be sown on rocky ground nor scattered everywhere, for it is the primary substance of generation and contains embedded in itself the principle of nature."

 Greek-Egyptian Church Father Clement of Alexandria (c.
-150 A.D. – c.
-215 A.D.) writes in his Paedagogus, or The Instructor of Children:
+150–c.
+215 CE) writes in his Paedagogus, or The Instructor of Children:

 (83) [...]
 Seed should not be sown on rocky ground nor scattered everywhere, for it is the primary substance of generation and contains imbedded [sic] in itself the principle of nature.
 It is undeniably godless, then, to dishonor principles of nature by wasting them on unnatural resting places.

 (91) [...]
 In fact, he says: 'Do not touch anyone, except your wedded wife,' [...]
 This is to share in God's own work of creation, and in such a work the seed ought not be wasted nor scattered thoughtlessly nor sown in a way it cannot grow.

 (95) [...]
 To indulge in intercourse without intending children is to outrage nature, whom we should take as our instructor. [...]
 The attempt to procreate children is marriage, but the promiscuous scattering of seed contrary to law and to reason definitely is not.

 Scholars such as Raj Bhala and Kathryn M. Kueny say that Clement's statements include both coitus interruptus and masturbation, these being the acts which make "injury to nature".
 "The use of spermicidal potions" is also included within it, according to Kueny.
 John G. Younger notes that Clement speaks about masturbation as well as "masculine women and effeminate men" in his Paedagogus.
 He says Clement makes mention that it is to violate the laws of nature "to have sex for any other purpose than to produce children".